quicwg/base-drafts/draft-ietf-quic-http.md

 existing pushed resource is related to multiple client requests.

 The DUPLICATE_PUSH frame is always sent on a request stream.
-Receipt of a DUPLICATE_PUSH frame on any other stream MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.
+Receipt of a DUPLICATE_PUSH frame on any other stream MUST be treated as a stream error of type H3_FRAME_UNEXPECTED.

 A client MUST NOT send a DUPLICATE_PUSH frame.
 A server MUST treat the receipt